 The ongoing exclusion of WROs and wider CSOs in WTO and other multilateral processes highlights the persistent and sizeable democratic deficits in trade policy-making at national, regional and global level.
 It starkly undermines the commitments of many governments to take a ‘gender-responsive approach’ to trade.
 It reinforces the concerns that ‘women in trade’ is simply being used as a vehicle to push newer forms of liberalisation without an honest retrospection of the current policies, or as a means to instrumentalise women to increase economic growth and corporate profits rather than meet binding human rights commitments.

 The Gender and Trade Coalition was initiated by feminist and progressive activists to put forward feminist trade analysis and advocate for equitable trade policy.
-We stand in opposition to the co-optation of ‘women’s economic empowerment’ as a means to expand an unjust trade system which prioritises market access for multinational companies over the sustainable, equitable, accountable and democratic development of countries in the global South and the rights of women, workers, and other marginalized communities worldwide.
+We stand in opposition to the co-optation of ‘women’s economic empowerment’ as a means to expand an unjust trade system which prioritises market access for multinational companies over the sustainable, equitable, accountable and democratic development of countries in the global South and the rights of women, workers, and other marginalised communities worldwide.